UrvashiDube02/Hydro-World/README.md

 6. It has evolved as a viable commercial farming practice from traditionally backyard activity over last 3 decades and shown annual growth rate of 6-7 percent which is quite impressive.

-7.In seventies mainly shrimp was exported but due to export promotional measures in eighties frozen fish etc. was also exported.
+7. In seventies mainly shrimp was exported but due to export promotional measures in eighties frozen fish etc. was also exported.
 Due to intro.
 Of scientific farming , export of frozen value added shrimp is continuing as major foreign exchange earned.

 8. There has been increase in production of fish , export and all has increased the GDP of our country .
 Currently India’s production is 10 million ton and target is to increase it to 15- 20 by 2020.

 **CONCLUSION**

 I have concluded that Blue Revolution had a positive impact on the economy, so it was worth starting the mission and having made such objectives for the benefit of the country.